-“There are no bad pictures; that’s just how your face looks sometimes.”
+“There are no bad pictures; that’s just how your face looks sometimes.” ― Abraham Lincoln

 Like most moms, I can never have enough photos of my three kiddos.
 What began as a quest to capture every milestone and moment of their lives, turned into a hobby, passion, and now, a growing business.

-Twelve years ago, I picked up my first “fancy” camera and began experimenting with different lenses, lighting, and exposure.
+Over fifteen years ago, I picked up my first “fancy” camera and began experimenting with different lenses, lighting, and exposure.
 Each time I mastered a new technique, I could feel my devotion to the art of photography intensify and I wanted to learn more.

-In 2014, my father passed away rather unexpectedly.
+In 2014, my father passed away unexpectedly.
 Remembering the pictures I had taken of him prior to his death, I was inspired to establish a Pay It Forward Project in his honor.
 With this project, I have had the privilege of photographing hundreds of families at little to no cost, with any proceeds received being donated to a charitable organization.

 Since establishing Sandi Petersen Photography in 2016, I still make time for Pay It Forward photo shoots throughout the year.
 As a seasoned natural light and studio photographer, my shooting style is natural, easygoing, and fun, capturing authentic images and bringing them to beautiful life with the magic of light and exposure.